 The process of ‘Establishing Demand’ means getting yourself ready to capture revenue even though you’re not ready to sell.
 This is building an email list or an audience of followers on social media.
 It’s your network.
 Early on, this might be your truly clear metric of ‘traction’ – an audience that can become Customers or Beneficiaries.

 Establishing Demand is also a form of validation.
 People are expressing enough interest in you to pay with their attention or time (valuable on social networks) or to make a pre-order purchase.
 Establishing demand shows traction to an early investor and can be the deciding factor for their investment decision.
 This demonstration of traction derisks the investment in the mind of the investor.

 Developing an audience is building a following on social or growing an email list.
-You’re communicating frequently on social, offering actionable insights (i.e., value) to your following and community.
-Your followers start to view you as a valuable resource.
+You’re communicating frequently on social, offering actionable insights (i.e., value) to your followers and community.
+Your followers start to perceive you as a valuable resource.
 They trust you.
 They will listen to you.
 You have them primed for your impact.

 You’ll also be able to hone your story and personal brand, another validated learning outcome.

 You’ve come this far and you’re feeling good.
 You have the foundation in place.
 Your riskiest assumptions have been tested and turned into validated learnings.
 You’ve found the problem/solution fit either through persevering or pivoting, have established demand and may have some early customers on board.
-Now it is time to build, make more impact, and scale!
+Now it is time to build, expand the impact, and scale!
 Right?

 You can confidently focus on scaling when you know the answers to these questions: